What Makes a Logo Premium?

 The real difference between a premium logo and an AI-generated one isn’t the software used - it’s the thinking behind it.

 AI logo generators rely on patterns, templates, and existing combinations.
-They can produce something that looks acceptable at first glance, but they can’t ask strategic questions about your business.
-They don’t understand your ideal customer, your positioning, your competitive environment, or how your brand needs to evolve over time.
+They can produce something that looks nice at first glance, but they can’t ask strategic questions about your business.
+They don’t understand your target audience, business direction, or brand personality.

 A business-first approach to logo design starts with strategy, not aesthetics.
 Before any design work begins, the right questions matter: